-When we talk about the country having most pyramids in the world, it is none other than Sudan.
-People rarely know about these ancient pyramids in Sudan.
-Mostly, people talk about Pyramids in Egypt as they are famous globally but today we are going to discuss about this historical beauty of Nubia (Present day Sudan).
+When we talk about the country having the most pyramids in the world, it is none other than Sudan.
+People rarely know about these ancient pyramids.
+Mostly, people talk about Pyramids in Egypt as they are famous globally but today we are going to discuss this historical beauty of Nubia (Present day Sudan).

 Sudan was centuries back known as Nubia.
 Nubia was home to several Empires including the Kingdom of Kush.
 They were contemporaries of Ancient Egyptians.
 They had periods of peace and war with Egyptians.
 It is also believed that Nubian Rulers and early Egyptian Pharaohs used similar royal symbols on the basis of rock art.